sdat2/sdat2.github.io/index.md

 ### Summary

 I am a PhD student at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics.
 I am funded through @ai4er-cdt MRes+PhD program.
-I have spent the past four years in the field of climate physics, using machine learning techniques and numerical models to generate novel insights.
-This has allowed me to gain good skills in writing software, data processing, and machine learning.
-I have worked successfully in both my individual and group projects, to achieve high-quality open-source science.

 My thesis `Optimally Emulating a Hurricane Storm Surge Model for Risk Estimation and Sensitivity Analysis' is based on emulating a realistic storm surge model (ADCIRC+SWAN).